 Because we’re such good guys.

-Yeh, we’ve all read Robert Cialdini’s book Influence.
+Yeah, we’ve all read Robert Cialdini’s Influence.
 We know what reciprocity is.
 You give something that seems to be valuable.
 The customer feels obliged to give you something in return.
 Usually their time or attention.
 Or their email address.

-But, it only works if what you give is actually valuable.
+But, it only works if what you give is of value.
 And almost all the lead magnets we see are disappointing.
-Of little or no actual value, other than as a way to grab your e-mail address.
+Of little or no value, other than as a way to get your e-mail address.

 Stuff we can find elsewhere online for free.
 E-books knocked up with graphic design tools like Adobe InDesign, which anyone could have done.
 No genuine and valuable insights or tips at all.
-Definitely not the bargain these start up experts make them out to be.
+Definitely not the bargains these start-up experts make them out to be.